- Apple’s privacy update last year threw the mobile ad industry into chaos.

 - Insider spoke to 10 experts who predicted 3 privacy and ad updates Apple might announce next.

-When Apple announced in 2020 it was introducing a new privacy update that would allow users to opt out of being tracked via its Identifier for Advertisers, some people in the advertising industry thought Android’s AdID would be the next to follow suit shoe to drop.
+When Apple announced in 2020 it was introducing a new privacy update that would allow users to opt out of being tracked via its Identifier for Advertisers, some people in the thought Android’s AdID would be the next to follow suit shoe to drop.

 On Wednesday, Google announced its early-stage preparations for its version of Apple’s privacy update.
 It set the countdown clock for its support of AdID at “at least two years.”
 In the meantime, Google said it would work with the industry to develop new privacy-focused adtech alternatives as part of its “Privacy Sandbox” initiative.